-Extradition to Pinellas County, FL
+Extradition to or from Pinellas County, FL

 Extradition involves the detention of a person in one jurisdiction until the individual can be picked up and transported to another jurisdiction in another state to stand trial for a crime.